-As Assistant Director and Oral Health Program Manager, Julie is responsible for management and co-leadership in three (3) areas at SBVP: Organizational Administration, Program Management, and Fund Development.
-She works closely with the Executive Director to build organizational administrative capacity that creates a high-performing organization, successfully executes the overarching communications, outreach and resource development strategies for the organization.
-Julie earned her Bachelor of Science degree in Early Childhood from James Madison University and has dedicated almost 30 years to educating children under the age of five.
-She has been a teacher, nursery supervisor, development assistant, and a preschool screener all before coming to SBVP
+As Assistant Director, Julie is responsible for management and co-leadership in three areas: Organizational Administration, Program Management, and Fund Development.
+She works closely with the Executive Director to build organizational administrative capacity, and executes the overarching communications, outreach and resource development strategies for the organization.
+Julie earned her B.S. degree in Early Childhood Education from James Madison University and has spent almost 20 years working on behalf of young children and families.

 Julie is a lifelong resident of the Peninsula and currently resides in Newport News.
-She is a wife and mother of three incredible children.
-She enjoys staying active, likes to cook, and is always up for a long day at the beach!
+She is married and the mother of three children.
+She enjoys staying active, cooking, and family time.

 Collective Impact Director

-As Collective Impact Director, Maleah leads the development and implementation of the Collective Impact Initiative to change population level outcomes for children prenatal to age 5 in Hampton and Newport News.
-Maleah has worked in the non-profit realm prior to arriving at SBVP and her commitment to building community awareness attracted her to the models SBVP was founded on.
+As Collective Impact Director, LaKeisha leads the development and implementation of the Collective Impact Initiative to change population-level outcomes for children prenatal to age 5 in Hampton and Newport News.

 Universal Screen Coordinator